HGVSnomenclature/hgvs-nomenclature/docs/consultation/open-issues.md

 HGVS nomenclature has excellent possibilities to describe large duplications, inversions, conversions and insertions.
 However, no clear recommendations are available what to do when the nucleotides involved are not a perfect copy of the original sequence.
 The suggestion has been made ([Taschner PEM, Den Dunnen JT (2011).
 Hum.Mutat.
 32:507-511](http://onlinelibrary.wiley.com/doi/10.1002/humu.21427/pdf)) to use "**{ }**" (curly braces) as a kind of "_sub-alleles_" to describe the variants in the altered region.

 - g.24_65dup{46G>T}: a duplication of nucleotides g.24 to g.65 with variant g.46G>T in the duplicated copy.
 After careful consideration the decision was made **not to accept** this proposal.
-The proposal would introduce a kind of "nesting" which is very diifcult to control.
+The proposal would introduce a kind of "nesting" which is very difficult to control.

 <a id="geneflanking"></a>